 The on/off timer and the wood grain cover have been eliminated.

 The weather alert feature can be useful.
-If there is a weather emergency announced on the weather channels, an alarm will sound and you can turn on the weather and listen to latest report.
-This feature works while your listening to your favorite CB channel.
+If there is a weather emergency announced on the weather channels, an alarm will sound and you can turn on the weather and listen to the latest report.
+This feature works while you are listening to your favorite CB channel.

 The following is a representation of a 6 digit frequency counter:

-Cobra better hope that Uniden doesn't decide to come out with a Madison XL incorporating a 6 digit counter.
-Hmmm ...
-I bet that would be a hot item!
+Cobra better hopes that Uniden doesn’t decide to come out with a Madison XL incorporating a 6 digit counter.
+Hmmm … I bet that would be a hot item!

 Proper Power & Modulation Adjustments